andrew/ultimate-awesome/README.md

 - [awesome-llm-agent](https://github.com/lizhe2004/awesome-llm-agent) - Everything about llm based agent.
 - [awesome-geo-cn](https://github.com/llm-x-factorer/awesome-geo-cn) - 中文 GEO（生成式引擎优化）资源列表 — 覆盖 Kimi、DeepSeek、文心一言、知乎、小红书等中文 AI 搜索生态.
 - [awesome-urls-maui](https://github.com/lucasvor/awesome-urls-maui) - A page with several links about custom control, tips, and post about .NET MAUI.
+- [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [awesome-netsuite-ai](https://github.com/michoelchaikin/awesome-netsuite-ai) - A curated list of awesome NetSuite AI resources, tools, articles, and community contributions focused on the NetSuite AI Connector Service and MCP (Model Context Protocol) integration.
 - [MATLAB-Guide](https://github.com/mikeroyal/MATLAB-Guide) - MATLAB Guide.
-- [awesome-object-storage](https://github.com/mixpeek/awesome-object-storage) - A curated, opinionated guide to S3-compatible object storage — 21 providers, pricing, features, gotchas, and an interactive comparison tool.
 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-offensive-security-ai](https://github.com/ox01024/awesome-offensive-security-ai) - A curated list of outstanding offensive security AI work, papers, organizations, libraries, and benchmarks.